christianhaitian/Retro-CM3/README.md

 </system>
 ```

-And loaded 3 custom scripts into /home/pi/pico-8 folder.
+And loaded 3 custom shell scripts (.sh files) into /home/pi/pico-8 folder.
 The purpose of each file is for different volume levels.
 You can find the custom scripts in the releases section of this github.

 Enjoy!